Prevent unnecessary machine downtime!

 With the information provided by the OpsWatch, users will be able to extend machine life and reduce unscheduled downtime and maintenance costs incurred by the company, thereby profiting in the long run.

-The machine that is expensive to replace, i.e., cooling tower and Volatile Organic Compounds (VOC) system are strongly recommended to use such a device.
+The machine that is expensive to replace, i.e., cooling tower and Volatile Organic Compounds (VOC) system, is strongly recommended to use such a device.

 In general, OpsWatch can be applied to a wide range of applications, including construction.

-Building monitoring – Monitoring vibration of the surrounding building is significant in new construction sites.
-This is to ensure there is no structural damage, ensuring the safety and comfort of the people living and working.
+Building monitoring – Monitoring the vibration of the surrounding building is significant in new construction sites.
+This ensures there is no structural damage, ensuring the safety and comfort of the people living and working.

 OpsWatch can function in safe mode with limited electrical and thermal energy when having to be used in hazardous areas (such in the presence of fumes, dust, or other particulars).